 We had to get out of Thailand, we loved Kanchanaburi and were very happy just chilling there, but our visa was running out and we needed to move.
 We decided on Laos, to the north.
 If you want more information on Kanchanaburi and things to do there, we have that.

-Getting from Thailand to Laos
+Getting to Laos (Vang Vieng) from Thailand

 27 Hours of Travel with 2 Children Went Surprisingly Well!

-Minibus from Kanchanaburi to Bangkok, 130 Baht each, 3 hours of hair-raising driving.
+1. Minibus from Kanchanaburi to Bangkok, 130 Baht each, 3 hours of hair-raising driving.
 Overtaking on the inside, on the mud, was a particular highlight!

 The children are great when we’re actually moving, they look out of the window, chat, read and sleep, it’s waiting and standing around that doesn’t go too well.
 Particularly standing in barely moving queues wearing heavy packs.
 There is a lot of paperwork involved, I stood in the queue while The Chef filled in the forms.
 Do the same, you’ll save a lot of time.